Automation and Artificial Intelligence (AI) are no longer reserved for Fortune 500 companies or highly systematized industries like manufacturing.

 In the case of claims management, a system with built-in AI will recognize patterns over time.
 For example, that claims involving a specific type of business or industry typically settle within a designated dollar range.

 BI claims tend to be large volume, small dollar claims, yet they still demand the same accuracy, fast resolution, and positive customer experience as every other claim.
-Here are three ways that BI claims lend themselves to AI.

 When faced with a large volume of claims, meeting the goals of every single client – particularly those with smaller losses – is challenging.